ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

    * If you use vSAN, a subnet is assigned to kernel port groups that are used for vSAN traffic.
    * If you use NFS attached NAS, a subnet is assigned to a port group that is dedicated to NFS traffic.

-All subnets that are configured as part of a vCenter Server automated deployment use {{site.data.keyword.cloud_notm}} managed ranges, which ensures that any IP address can be routed to any data center within the {{site.data.keyword.cloud_notm}} account when you need the connection.
+All subnets that are configured as part of a vCenter Server automated deployment use {{site.data.keyword.cloud_notm}} managed ranges, which ensure that any IP address can be routed to any data center within the {{site.data.keyword.cloud_notm}} account when you need the connection.

 Review the following table for a summary.